The Cranford trifecta: Convenient Location, Metro-Downtown and Bucolic Outdoors, Oh My!

 Not to mention the top-rated school system…..

 Less than an hour from either mid-town New York City or the Jersey shore, Cranford is blessed with it’s own abundance of great restaurants and boutiques, as well as seasonal recreation, outdoor eating, and nightlife.
 In fact, NJ.com readers recently named Cranford as having ‘New Jersey’s Best Downtown’.
-Cranford’s bustling walkable town center, complete with a vintage movie theater, is filled with mostly independently-owned stores, and a full variety of eateries, ranging from family-friendly restaurants with multi-national faire, including Italian, Cuban, Asian, Lebanese, Greek, and Mexican; to niche venues, as offered by the trendy Fromage Grillé and Track 5 Coffee; to upscale offerings for foodies found in A Toute Heure, 100 Steps or Pairings.
+Cranford’s bustling walkable town center is filled with mostly independently-owned stores, and a full variety of eateries, ranging from family-friendly restaurants with multi-national faire, including Italian, Cuban, Asian, Lebanese, Greek, and Mexican; to niche venues, as offered by the trendy Fromage Grillé and Track 5 Coffee; to upscale offerings for foodies found in A Toute Heure, 100 Steps or Pairings.
 And for those in search of nighttime food and entertainment, there is a choice of pubs with live DJ’s or musicians.

 Often described as a down-to-earth community, this captivating, 4.8 square mile, quaint river town, host to the scenic Rahway River, was once a summer resort for the NYC wealthy and referred to as the Venice of New Jersey.
 Remnants of this resort era can be found in the many remaining grand Victorian homes along the River.
 Overall, housing in Cranford can be described as both eclectic and relatively affordable, as compared to some neighboring areas that also have much to offer.
 With minimal newer construction in town, most of the homes in Cranford are either older Victorians or post-war spit-level homes or cape-cods, and the average home price is under $500,000.
 Few homes are found priced above $800,000.